Brass Vs. Bronze Ball Valves

 Are Brass Valves Better Than Bronze Valves?

-In the battle of brass vs. bronze, brass valves often come out on top regarding performance and durability.
+In the battle of brass versus bronze, brass valves often emerge as the superior choice in terms of performance and durability.
 Brass tends to have the upper hand but has a kryptonite – high chlorine levels.
 Other than that, it’s a corrosion-resistant champ with minimal lead levels and excellent durability.

 How to Choose Between Brass Valves and Bronze Valves